 The Kyrgyz Republic has significant number of formally registered civil society organizations; however, a part for smaller number in the main urban areas, there is a need to enhance their capacities across number of functional areas, starting from capacities for effective engagement in policy making processes to participation on delivery of public services.
 Civil society organizations need to enhance their capacities to competently engage in policy dialogue and strategic planning in the governance related areas (policy making cycle and evidence based policy making) while their watchdog role for competent monitoring of governance processes, policies and strategies and active involvement in implementation of national priorities must be strengthened.
 This is an area in which UN should engage.
 UNDAF had very limited participation of vulnerable groups in its formulation/ implementation.
 A number of strategies can be used to give voice to women’s rights groups and marginalized groups like poor women, persons with disabilities or youth.

-Migrants are particularly vulnerable in access to basic services: in practice migrants and members of their families could receive support and services from the CSOs.
-Therefore, it is recommended that UN explore opportunities to work with the CSOs on delivery of services to migrants: this should start with the assessment of areas in which support is needed, to assessment of capacities of CSOs, monitoring needs of migrants, delivery of demanded services within CSOs.
+Migrants are particularly vulnerable in access to basic services; women and children-migrants are facing even more challenges and obstacles in access to social and public health services.
+It is recommended that UN explore opportunities to work with the CSOs on delivery of services to migrants: this should start with the assessment of areas in which support is needed, to assessment of capacities of CSOs, monitoring needs of migrants, delivery of demanded services within CSOs.

 In addition to development of technical capacities of civil society organizations, there is a need for their organizational strengthening.
 Due to lack of predictable financing, majority of civil society organization have weakly defined organizational processes and functioning mechanisms.
 UN should explore opportunities to establish “grant scheme” system and technical assistance support for development and strengthening of civil society in The KR.

 Pillar 2: Social Inclusion and Equity